Getting a Driver’s License or General ID

 Where You Go and What You Need

 You may apply for a Learner Permit or Intermediate License at any full-service Driver Services Center by providing the proper documentation and forms.
-Find additional information about requirements on their website.
+Find additional information about requirements on the Tennessee Department of Safety and Homeland Security's website.

-For testing locations, search for a Driver Services Center by city or by county at this site.
+For testing locations at the TN.gov Driver Services website by searching for a Driver Services Center by city or by county.

 Taking the Road Test